datumbox/dapi-model-versioning/README.md

 ## Next steps

-- [ ] Share the Repo with the leads of TorchAudio and TorchText and adapt it based on their feedback.
+- [ ] Request input from TorchAudio and TorchText leads and adapt the proposal based on their feedback.
 - [ ] Present the proposal to the broad DAPI maintainers and make amendments based on their input.
-- [ ] Make the Repo public, collect feedback from the community and iterate on the proposal.
+- [ ] Collect feedback from the community and iterate on the proposal.
 - [ ] Implement the proposal on domain libraries.